-- proof that the vessel is registered outside the customs territory of the EU in the name of a non EU person
+- proof that the vessel is registered outside the UK in the name of a non UK person

-- if the vessel is not registered, proof that it is owned by a non EU person
+- if the vessel is not registered, proof that it is owned by a non UK person

 - a passport/identity card for the person claiming relief to confirm their normal place of residence

-- if a UK or EU resident, details to support the claim to relief referred to in the table in paragraph 5.4
+- if a UK resident, details to support the claim to relief referred to in the table in paragraph 5.4

-- when and where the vessel arrived in the EU
+- when and where the vessel arrived in the UK

-- when and where it leaves the EU or is otherwise disposed of
+- when and where it leaves the UK or is otherwise disposed of

 These records should be kept for 4 years after discharging relief.

-5.9 Temporarily leaving the EU whilst the yacht is under Temporary Admission
+Temporarily leaving the UK whilst the yacht is under Temporary Admission

-If the vessel will remain in the UK, the periods of relief referred to in paragraphs 5.3 and 5.4 (boxes 1, 4 and 5) can be extended for the time that you temporarily leave the EU.
-In these cases you should write to the Temporary Admission Team at the following address to confirm:
+If you temporarily leave the UK but the vessel is to remain in the UK, the periods of relief referred to in paragraphs 5.3 and 5.4 (boxes 1, 4 and 5) can be extended for the time that you temporarily leave the UK.
+In these cases, you should write to the National Temporary Admission Section (NTAS) at the following address to confirm:

-- that the vessel won’t be used in your absence (or if it will be used by another entitled person, details of that person)
+- that the vessel would not be used in your absence (or if it will be used by another entitled person, details of that person)

 - where it will be kept

-5.10 What do I do if I decide to keep the vessel in the EU?
+What do I do if I decide to keep the vessel in the UK?

-If you decide not to re-export the vessel and want to keep it in the EU, you will need to divert the vessel to free circulation as per the last paragraph of paragraph 5.6.
+If you decide not to re-export the vessel and want to keep it in the UK, you will need to divert the vessel to home use as per the last paragraph of paragraph 5.6.

-If you are transferring your residence to the EU, please read paragraph 3.15.
+If you are transferring your residence to the UK, please read paragraph3.15

-5.11 Can an EU resident claim relief on a vessel imported into the EU when they intend to emigrate ?
+Can a UK resident claim relief on a vessel imported into the UK when they intend to emigrate ?

-If you intend to emigrate outside the EU, you are permitted to temporarily import a vessel from outside the EU as long as it is re-exported within 3 months of its arrival.
+If you intend to emigrate outside the UK, you are permitted to temporarily import a vessel from outside the UK as long as it is re-exported within 3 months of its arrival.
 Evidence of your emigration will need to be provided if requested.

-If you import a vessel for the purpose of sale, Temporary Admission under the terms explained in paragraph 5.5 can’t be claimed.
-Relief under other temporary admission arrangements may, however, be available if the vessel is imported for:
+If you import a vessel for the purpose of sale, Temporary Admission cannot be claimed.
+However, relief under temporary admission may, be available if the vessel is imported for: